 - environmental crime,

-- aiding and abetting illegal entry and residence,
+- facilitation of unauthorised entry and residence,

-- grievous bodily harm,
+- intentional homicide and grievous bodily harm,

 - racism and xenophobia,